featurevisor/featurevisor/docs/react-native.md

 ---
 title: React Native SDK
-description: Learn how to use Featurevisor SDK with React Native for building iOS and Android apps
+description: Learn how to use Featurevisor SDK with React Native for evaluating feature flags when building iOS and Android apps
 ogImage: /img/og/docs-react.png
 ---

-Featurevisor SDK can also be used with React Native for building iOS and Android applications. {% .lead %}
+Featurevisor SDK can be used with React Native for evaluating feature flags when building iOS and Android applications. {% .lead %}

 ## Installation